vladamakaric/2DFS/README.md

 The mathematical details (actualy calculating the complex coefficients and converting the complex valued sum into real values, etc) are in DiscreteFourier2D.cpp.

+##Dependencies, compilation
+The only library needed to compile this is [libfltk1.3-dev](http://www.fltk.org/index.php).
+For compilation just use the makefile.